Introduction

 </Accordion.Root>

-Each UI component is paired with a corresponding headless component built from sharable building blocs and logic, and managing the attributes and the behavior.
+Each UI component is paired with a corresponding headless class built from the building blocks.
+This headless class is in charge of managing the attributes, the behavior, keyboard navigation, accessibility etc.

 <script lang="ts">